-It is not expected that there should be any costs or detrimental effects on industry because of the outcomes of amending Standard 1.3.3 to update permissions and maximum permitted levels for currently approved processing aids considering the most recent scientific safety evaluations.
-The Proposal is also to amend errors, anomalies and ensure consistencies between this Standard and the rest of the Code.
+Under this option, there would be minimal costs or detrimental effects on industry, as the amendments to Standard 1.3.3 will update permissions and maximum permitted levels for currently approved processing aids based on the most recent scientific safety evaluations.
+Additionally, this Proposal is seeking to amend errors, anomalies and ensure consistencies between this Standard and the rest of the Code.